kubewarden/deprecated-api-versions-policy/README.md

 formulated up to Kubernetes release 1.26.0.

-The announcement of new deprecation rules for Kubernetes 1.27.0 would trigger the a release of this policy with the following version: `v0.1.1+k8sv1.27.0`.
+The announcement of new deprecation rules for Kubernetes 1.27.0 would trigger then a release of this policy with the following version: `v0.1.1+k8sv1.27.0`.